marcominerva/SimpleAuthentication/README.md

 **Installation**

 The library is available on [NuGet](https://www.nuget.org/packages/SimpleAuthenticationTools).
-Just search *SimpleAuthenticationTools* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:
+Just search for *SimpleAuthenticationTools* in the **Package Manager GUI** or run the following command in the **.NET CLI**:

-    Install-Package SimpleAuthenticationTools
+    dotnet add package SimpleAuthenticationTools

 **Usage Video**